chef-boneyard/ec-metal/README.md

   * HIGHLY RECOMMENDED: Build your own AMI based off the CentOS image with patches applied (heartbleed) and chef package installed
 * Get yourself a VPC that has a "Public" Subnet with an Internet Gateway, and VPC security groups that allow inbound SSH and HTTPS
   * Note that you'll need to plug the vpc subnet ID and backend_vip ipaddress into your config.json
-* WARNING NOTE:  This doesn't 100% work yet.
-We need to build a different IP failover method into the system because keepalived (using ARP) doesn't work right in clouds
 * SCARY WARNING: The current EC2 configuration uses ephemeral disks which ARE LOST WHEN YOU SHUT DOWN THE NODE

 #### config.json.ec2.example - Amazon EC2 Provisioning